-Corporate fraud and malfeasance takes several forms and can injury shareholders in several ways.
+Corporate fraud and malfeasance takes several forms and can injure shareholders in several ways.
 The most common type of wrongdoing is when a public company misrepresents its financial condition and artificially inflates the price of its stock.
 When the truth is revealed and the company’s actual financial condition is exposed, the stock price falls and investors suffer.
 In these situations, corporate insiders often profit from their knowledge of the adverse information by selling their shares before the truth is revealed to the market.

 Since the passage of the federal securities laws, shareholders have suffered losses from significant periods of bad corporate behavior — not limited to isolated examples but often unfolding in patterns.
 This occurred most recently following the dot com bubble in the early 2000s, followed by the off-balance-sheet frauds of Enron and WorldCom, the stock option back-dating scandals and the financial crisis of 2008 and its record-breaking bankruptcies.